-Comment: A long-term care association opined that the regulations lead to wasted PPE because the current formula is based on the highest positivity rates during the COVID-19 State disaster emergency and such rates exceed current need.
+Comment: The associations commented that the regulations lead to wasted PPE because the current formula is based on the highest positivity rates during the COVID-19 State of Emergency and such rates exceed current need, particularly in nursing homes.
+The healthcare association further recommended that the Department review existing State PPE practices, including best practices from the State Department of Homeland Security (DHS) regarding rotating through stock, and consider using DHS's regional caches to supplement facilities' PPE stockpiles.

-Response: To maximize shelf life of stockpiled inventory and reduce waste, the revised regulations provide that facilities are "strongly encourage[d]" to rotate through their stockpile during regular usage and replace what has been used with more current PPE (see 10 NYCRR 405.11[g][6]; 415.19[f][5]).
-Given this existing language, no additional changes to the regulation will be made.
+Response: Two changes have been made to the revised regulations in response to this comment.
+First, to maximize shelf life of stockpiled inventory and reduce waste, the Department has added language to the revised proposed regulations to "strongly encourage" nursing homes and hospitals to rotate through their stockpile during regular usage and replace what has been used with more current PPE (see 10 NYCRR 405.11[g][6]; 415.19[f][5]).